Marvie-03/News-App/README.md

-# Getting Started with Create React App
+# Getting Started with this News App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It's Still under development.
+Also looking out for a free production News Api, the present API can only be used in development

 ## Available Scripts